HarrisonA/2017_React_YT_VideoPlayer/README.md

+# Youtube Video player built with React

 ### To run the video player

 ```
-> clone this repo
+1. Clone this repo
-> cd ReduxSimpleStarter
+2. cd ReduxSimpleStarter
-> npm install
+3. npm install
-> npm start
+4. npm start
-> app will be running in the browser on localhost:8080
+(App will be running in the browser on localhost:8080)
 ```